 English Language Requirements

 IELTS overall score of 7.5, minimum component scores of two at 6.5/7.0 and the rest at 7.5 or above.

 See Student Finance

-For information about how to fund your master's degree please consult our own graduate funding page and the Graduate School's list of available scholarships and bursaries.
+For information about how to fund your master's degree please consult our own graduate funding page and the Doctoral College's list of available scholarships and bursaries.

 Additional Course Costs

 Students are expected to buy the set primary texts for each module they study.

 Find out more about fees and funding on the University website.